How to Make Money While Living Abroad

 Having Amelia’s full American salary while living in a low cost country like Ecuador has allowed us to pay down the debt we racked up from Amelia’s student loan and the lost income following my spine surgeries.

 I also work remotely, but my job as a web designer has always been virtual.
-Most of my income is from my managed web hosting clients back in the States.
+When we moved to Ecuador, most of my income came from my managed web hosting clients back in the United States.
 They pay me a monthly fee to host and maintain their WordPress websites.

-Over the past few months as our YouTube Channel has grown and we started earning income from our patrons on Patreon, I’ve stopped taking on new web design clients so I can focus on growing our expat and travel vlogging business.
-This is our long-term income strategy for how to make money living abroad.
+Since our YouTube Channel has grown, we’ve started earning income from ad revenue and from our patrons on Patreon.
+As a result, I’ve stopped taking on new web design clients so I can focus on growing our YouTube and Blog business.

-We also know another expat who worked as a medical transcriptionist for a doctor’s office back in the states.
-She already worked remotely before she became an expat so when she moved to Ecuador, her employer didn’t know she left the country.
-With modern communication technologies, it’s easy to appear like you’re right next door even when you’re on a different continent.
+We also know another expat who worked as a medical transcriptionist for a doctor’s office back in the United States.
+She already worked remotely so when she moved to Ecuador, her employer didn’t know she left the country.
+With modern communication technologies, it’s easy to appear like you’re right next door even when you’re halfway around the world.

 We live in the virtual age.
-More and more jobs can be done online from the comfort of your home, wherever your home happens to be.
-You can make money living abroad as long as you have a reliable internet connection and a few basic skills.
+More and more tasks can be done online from the comfort of your home, wherever your home happens to be.
+You can make money working remotely as a digital nomad or digital expat as long as you have a reliable internet connection and a few basic skills.

 I built my first website back in 1995 while working for Sprint in Kansas City.
 Since then, I’ve built hundreds of websites for small businesses, as well as some very large business management systems for large corporations and the US government.
 My entire career has involved web design, software development and the Internet.

-I used to charge thousands of dollars to build a relatively simple brochureware website.
-Now I’m lucky to get paid a few hundred dollars, assuming I don’t lose the job to someone in India who will do it for $50.
+It used to be common to charge thousands of dollars to build a relatively simple brochureware website.
+Now, you’ll be lucky to get a few hundred dollars, assuming you don’t lose the job to someone in India who will do it for $50.

 To be honest, web design is a loss leader these days.
 It’s a way to get a business onboard with a web hosting, managed web hosting, SEO or social media management monthly subscription service.

 My clients have paid me far more in managed hosting fees over the past several years than the original cost of building their website.
-Once I get a client onboard with managed hosting, they rarely leave and when they do, it’s usually because they decided to kill the website or close the business.
+Once I get a client onboard with managed hosting, they rarely leave.
+If they do cancel their service, it’s usually because they decided to delete the website or close the business.

 If you’re in the web design business and don’t offer a monthly subscription service, you’re leaving most of your revenue on the table.